vedantchaudhari/Graphics-Final-OpenGL/README.md

 	WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 	See the License for the specific language governing permissions and limitations under the License.

+***
+## Project Description
+For our final project we decided to implement a model skinning and vertex blending system.
+This allows us to display realistic animatiosn and models in animal3D.
+This project fits both the animation tool and high level goal categories for the final project.